 There have been some major changes in legislation and guidance this year.
-The region has discussed many of these, including the implications of the latest findings from research and best practice.
-Issues for children’s permanence, the impact of judicial processes and the IRO role in care proceedings have carried prominence.
-Other themes have been concerns about workforce capacity, recruitment and retention.
+The region has discussed many of these, including the implications of the latest findings from research and best practice and implications of the Children and Social Work Act 2017.
+Issues for children’s permanence and stability, children’s life story needs, the impact of judicial processes and the IRO role in care proceedings have carried prominence.
+Other themes have been concerns about workforce capacity, recruitment and retention

 Following a successful bid by SEIRON, the South East Sector Led Improvement Partnership (SESLIP) has awarded the region financial support for a SE Region IRO Conference.
 SESLIP have welcomed the commitment to improvements as set out in SEIRONs work plan.